Multivariate cryptography

 Multivariate cryptography is the generic term for asymmetric cryptographic primitives based on multivariate polynomials over a finite field $F$.
 In certain cases, those polynomials could be defined over both a ground and an extension field.
 If the polynomials have degree two, we talk about multivariate quadratics.
 Solving systems of multivariate polynomial equations is proven to be NP-complete.
-That's why those schemes are often considered to be good candidates for post-quantum cryptography.
+Those schemes are often considered to be good candidates for post-quantum cryptography.
 Multivariate cryptography has been very productive in terms of design and cryptanalysis.
 Overall, the situation is now more stable and the strongest schemes have withstood the test of time.
 It is commonly admitted that Multivariate cryptography turned out to be more successful as an approach to build signature schemes primarily because multivariate schemes provide the shortest signature among post-quantum algorithms.

 History

 Matsumoto & Imai (1988) presented their so-called C* scheme at the Eurocrypt conference.
 Although C* has been broken by Patarin (1995), the general principle of Matsumoto and Imai has inspired a generation of improved proposals.
 In later work, the "Hidden Monomial Cryptosystems" was developed by Jacques Patarin.
 It is based on a ground and an extension field.
 "Hidden Field Equations" (HFE), developed by Patarin in 1996, remains a popular multivariate scheme today [P96].
 The security of HFE has been thoroughly investigated, beginning with a direct Gröbner basis attack [FJ03, GJS06], key-recovery attacks (Kipnis & Shamir 1999) [BFP13], and more.
 The plain version of HFE is considered to be practically broken, in the sense that secure parameters lead to an impractical scheme.
 However, some simple variants of HFE, such as the minus variant and the vinegar variant allow one to strengthen the basic HFE against all known attacks.

 In addition to HFE, Patarin developed other schemes.
 In 1997 he presented “Balanced Oil & Vinegar” and in 1999 “Unbalanced Oil and Vinegar”, in cooperation with Aviad Kipnis and Louis Goubin (Kipnis, Patarin & Goubin 1999).
+Four multivariate cryptography signature schemes (GeMMS, LUOV, Rainbow and MQDSS) made their way into the 2nd round of the NIST post-quantum competition: see slide 12 of the report.
+The Rainbow scheme advanced to round 3 until it was broken in 2022, and none of the others were left by round 4.